 - CSSH master’s co-op requires that students commit to full-time employment for 6 months.
 The two co-op cycles run from January-June or July-December.

-- Students prepare for co-op beginning early in the semester before they plan to go on co-op (in early September for spring co-ops and in early January for fall co-ops).
+- Students prepare for co-op by enrolling in EESH 6000 before they plan to go on co-op (Fall course for January-June co-ops; Spring course for July-December co-ops).

-- Graduate students can only go on co-op after they have completed two semesters of coursework.
-They may search and apply for co-op positions during their second semester of coursework if they meet eligibility requirements.
+- Graduate students can only go on co-op after completing 16 credits of coursework, or 2 semesters.
+They may search and apply for co-op positions during their second semester if they meet eligibility requirements.

 - International students can participate in co-op as curricular practical training (CPT), but may do so only after they have completed their first full academic year.
 This means they may only go on co-op in year 2.

-- Students cannot go on co-op once they have completed all of their required graduate courses.
-They must have a curricular requirement left in order to go on co-op.
-They may take their last curricular requirement (online or on ground) while they are on co-op or when they return to campus after completing their co-op.
+- Students cannot go on co-op once they have completed all of their required graduate courses in their degree program.
+They must have one curricular requirement left in order to begin co-op.

-- Students meet with the graduate program director to discuss their interests and eligibility and to determine whether/how co-op fits within the curriculum.
+- Students meet with their graduate program director or administrator to review their academic planning worksheet and confirm whether co-op fits into their plan.

-- Students get approval from the co-op coordinator to begin searching job postings.
+- Students must get approval from their co-op coordinator in order to begin applying to job postings within the NUworks platform.

-- Students select jobs for which to apply, and employers choose whom they want to interview and hire based on skills and qualifications necessary for the job.
+- Students select jobs for which to apply, and employers choose whom they want to interview and hire based on skills and qualifications necessary.

-- Once a student accept a position, they cannot renege on the offer and must commit to working the full 6-month co-op for the employer.
+- Once a student verbally or electronically accepts a position they must confirm it with their co-op coordinator and complete their NUworks experiential learning record.
+They cannot renege on a co-op offer and must commit to working the full co-op term for the employer.

-- Registration for the Co-op Work Experience (XXXX 6964) is handled by Registrar’s Office.
-It occurs 3 weeks prior to the start of the term and a co-op job has to have been secured.
+- Registration for the required Co-op Work Experience (XXXX 6964) is handled by Registrar’s Office.
+It occurs 3 weeks prior to the start of the term after a co-op job has been secured.
 This course triggers full-time academic status.
-Note: all policy school programs will be registered for PPUA 6964.
+It is 0 credits.

-- Co-op work experience is graded on a pass/fail basis by the co-op coordinator.
+- The Co-op Work Experience course is graded on a pass/fail basis by the co-op coordinator.

-January – June Co-op: Register for INSH 6864 in Spring and Summer 1
+January – June “Spring” Co-op: Register for INSH 6864 in Spring and Summer A

-July – December Co-op: Register for INSH 6864 in Summer 2 and Fall
+July – December “Fall” Co-op: Register for INSH 6864 in Summer B and Fall